SacredData/hyper-music/README.md

 ## Functionality

-For each new `post`, the following are generated:
+This jekyll theme generates the following:

-* New post on the website
+* New post on the website (with cool audio and visualization features!)
-* New episode in the podcast
+* New episode in the podcast (fully automated and compliant with Apple podcast directory)
+* Every page has OpenGraph & Twitter metadata in the header (in progress)
+* Schema.org data (implementation in-progress: MusicComposition, MusicGroup, MusicRecording, MusicRelease, etc.)

+### Planned Future Focuses

+#### Media Functionality

+* Live stream/broadcast events
+* Automated VOD generation & publishing
+* Automated multi-casting
+* Submission to other music services via APIs
+* Live chats

+#### eCommerce Features

+* Payment & licensing backends to facilitate independent licensing transactions
+* Merch & special item sales

 ### /_posts/